Most Dangerous or Venomous Snakes

 06 Belcher’s Sea Snake

-These snakes live in the ocean around Southeast Asia.
+These dangerous snakes live in the ocean around Southeast Asia.
 They live almost all of their lives underwater.
 You can find them all around Malaysia, Indonesia, The Philippines, and on the south coast of Vietnam.

 This snake was named after Sir Edward Belcher, a British Naval Officer and explorer from the 1800s.
 The snake was discovered by a botanist called John Edward Gray, another British man.